csatswo/Export-TeamsCallQueueAgents.ps1/README.md

 # Export-TeamsCallQueueAgents.ps1
-A script export all Teams Call Queue agents and group members
+A script to export all Teams Call Queue agents and group members

 Example:
 ```